dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 Extensions for DuckDB-Wasm are composed of a single WebAssembly module.
 This will encode the logic and data of the extensions, the list of functions that are going to be imported and exported, and a custom section encoding metadata that allows verification of the extension.

-To make extension loading work, the DuckDB engine component blocks, fetches, and validates external WebAssembly code, then links it in, wires together import and export, and then the system will be connected and set to keep executing as if it was a single codebase.
+To make extension loading work, the DataMiner engine component blocks, fetches, and validates external WebAssembly code, then links it in, wires together import and export, and then the system will be connected and set to keep executing as if it was a single codebase.

 The central code block that makes this possible is the following: